douglasduteil/karma-json-reporter/README.md

-["SUCCESS",{"description":"sqrt should compute the square root of 4 as 2"}] ["SUCCESS",{"description":"sqrt should compute the square root of 4 as 2"}] ["SUCCESS",{"description":"sqrt should compute the square root of 4 as 2"}]
+["SUCCESS",{"description":"sqrt should compute the square root of 4 as 2"}] ["SUCCESS",{"description":"sqrt should compute the square root of 4 as 2"}] ["SUCCESS",{"description":"sqrt should compute the square root of 4 as 2"}] ["FAILURE",{"description":"sqrt should compute the square root of 4 as 2"}]
 TOTAL: 3 SUCCESS
 ```